monica-millay/large-datasets-final-assignment/README.md

 This repository contains the Stata code used in my final assignment for the course Using Large Datasets in Policy Research.

-The project analyzes the difference in poverty rates between New York City residents who are self-employed versus wage workers using data from the 2023 Annual Social and Economic (ASEC) Supplement to the Current Population Survey.
+The project analyzes the difference in poverty rates between New York City residents who are self-employed versus wage workers using data from the 2023 Annual Social and Economic (ASEC) Supplement to the Current Population Survey (CPS).

 The code first cleans the dataset and narrows it down to include just workers who are self-emplpoyed and wage workers.